globus-gladier/gladier-client-template/paper_demo/PAPER-CLIENTS.md

 * [BRAGGNN]()
 * [PTYCHOGRAPHY]()

-Although each has its own particular set of tools, much of the infrastructure is shared and can be installed follow the PAPER-HOW-TO.md manual.
+Although each has its own particular set of tools, they share common patterns and leverage the same services.
+Initial setup can be installed follow the PAPER-HOW-TO.md manual.

 ## Test Data